This Ford Transit buyer’s guide covers the facelifted, third-generation model (2006-2013).

 By the time they arrived, later versions of the Transit Mk3 were cured of the common-rail-injection issues that had plagued earlier models.
 That said, these later versions could suffer fuel contamination of the optional DPF.

-Recurrent problems detailed below include a noise from the front, diagnosed as a damaged propshaft centre bearing.
+Recurrent problems detailed below include a noise from below, diagnosed as a damaged propshaft centre bearing.

 Meanwhile, recalls were legion and ranged from loss of steering control to, where one was fitted, sudden operation of the tipper bed.
 For more on official safety recalls, check the DVSA recall website here.